Generate ServiceNow OAuth Tokens

 Copy the client ID and client secret and store them in a secure location.

 ServiceNow only shows the client secret for an OAuth application once.
-If you lose it, you'll need to reset it.
+If you lose it, you'll need to regenerate it.

 -